 Our reserach interests include (but are not limited to):

-- 3D Reconstruction and Tracking of Rigid and Non-Rigid Scenes and Objects
+- 3D Reconstruction and Neural Rendering of Rigid and Non-Rigid Scenes

 - Quantum Algorithms for Computer Vision and Graphics